DasHomi/preventer/README.md

   - _Prevents you from breaking saplings_
 - Prevent immature amethyst breaking
   - _Prevents you from breaking immature amethyst crystals_
+- Prevent block breaking without Fortune III
+  - _Prevents you from breaking diamond, emerald, or lapis ore blocks without a tool with the "Fortune III" enchantment_
 </details>

 <details>